 - Общие симптомы почечной недостаточности 3.
 General symptoms of renal failure

 - Методы диагностики патологии 4.
-Methods of pathology diagnosis
+Methods for the diagnosis of pathology

 - Методы терапии почечной патологии 5.
-Methods of therapy of renal pathology
+Therapies for renal pathology

 - Профилактика патологии почек 6.
-Prophylaxis of renal pathology
+Prevention of kidney disease

-The following types of kidney diseases are most common in dogs:
+In dogs, the following types of kidney diseases are most common:

 - interstitial nephritis;

-The frequency of treatment of dog owners with chronic and acute renal failure is 10% of all cases.
-Moreover, the disease is severe, long, disrupting the activities of many systems, and often lead to the death of a pet.
+The treatment frequency of dog owners with chronic and acute kidney failure is 10% of all cases.
+Moreover, the disease is severe, prolonged, disrupting the activity of many systems, and often lead to the death of a pet.

-Most often, kidney diseases occur in dogs over the age of 4 (80%), but there are pathologies in puppies for up to a year.
-This is most likely due to violations of intrauterine development or abnormalities of kidney formation.
+Most often, kidney diseases are found in dogs over the age of 4 years (80%), but pathologies are also observed in puppies up to a year old.
+This is most likely due to impaired intrauterine development or abnormalities in the formation of the kidneys.

-Seasonality in calls is noted - peak falls on autumn months, which is conditioned by climatic conditions.
-Raw, cold, windy weather leads to hypothermia and inflammation of the kidneys.
+Seasonality in circulation is noted - the peak falls in the autumn months, due to climatic conditions.
+Damp, cold, windy weather leads to hypothermia and inflammation of the kidneys.

 Classification of renal pathologies

-All kidney diseases in dogs are classified according to several signs:
+All kidney diseases in dogs are classified according to several criteria: